The Tae Kwon Do Network

 An Olympic SportTaekwondo is an Olympic sport.
 It was introduced to the Olympics in Korea in 1988.
 Unlike many of the other sports that young people are involved with today, competitors are required by rule to demonstrate respect for officials coaches and their fellow competitors.

 An Artistic DisciplineTae Kwon Do is an artistic discipline.
 It's a performing art.
 Taekwondo techniques are done with graceful and powerful movements.
 Like other performing arts, students continuously strive to improve the artistic presentation of each technique.
-Unlike other perforing arts, the skills can be applied to reality.
-While other performing arts have dance moves and skills like cartwheels and tripple toe loops, and are impressive to watch, obviously, jumping in the air spinning around in circles and landing on one foot has little or no use in reality.
-Martial art skills do have an application in reality.
-Martial art skills develop posture, graceful movement, excellent coordination, and attention to detail.
-As a bonus, unlike other perforing arts, the skills are not just for show, and can be used to protect ones life.
+Practicing martial art skills develops, strength, flexibility, posture, coordination, and attention to detail.
+Unlike most other performing arts, the skills can be applied to real world situations and potentially save someone from serious bodily harm!
 We believe that everyone can benefit from exposure to this artistic discipline.

 A way of life.Students are encouraged to live according to the tenants of TaeKwon-Do.